wakeuplabs-io/assembly-script-stylus/packages/docs/feasibility-report.md

 In this architecture, the `as-stylus-interface` acts as the primary interface for the developer, simplifying interaction with the underlying toolchain during the post-development lifecycle, such as building, checking, and deploying.

-`as-stylus` istead, will cover all the abstractions and language definition.
+`as-stylus-library` instead, will cover all the abstractions and language definition.
 It will be more used in development time.

 Note that this is the current architecture for the early stage of the project, and it is expected to evolve as we dive deeper into the implementation and refine the tooling.